chrsoo/microservices/README.md

-# How to be DRY using Dockerfile and Jenkinsfile with Microservices
+# How stay DRY using Dockerfile and Jenkinsfile with Microservices

 ## The Context
 Let's say you are using Microservices.
 Following best practices, each Microservice has its own source code repository.
 You start out with a few but this rapidly grows to a few dozen and with time you are managing a few hundred, perhaps more.